 - There is no XLR output on the device

-- Would be nice to see at least one 1/8 jack audio input for mobile connections.
+- Would be nice to see at least one 1/8 jack audio input for external audio devices.

 The Pioneer DDJ-FLX6 is a good quality beginner friendly 4-channel entry level controller, and it’s still quite on the budget side of things.

 It’s a great choice for beginners, bedroom DJs and can certainly be used at more professional gigs when the right time comes.

 Overall if you’re a beginner it’s a good choice overall, but we would also advise you to look at the much cheaper but great alternative from Pioneer – the DDJ-400.
 If you want something more than this for a higher price we would then advise to go straight for the DDJ-1000, you pretty much can’t go wrong with this one!

 To sum it all up despite a few gimmicks and minor shortcomings the Pioneer DDJ-FLX6 is a great device that can be used both by beginners and passionate hobbyists.
 You can get it for under $600 on Amazon with fast shipping, check it out right here: DDJ-FLX6 on Amazon.